musaaj/printf/README.md

-The format string is a character string, is composed
+The format string should be a character array constant

 of zero or more directives